intellicintegration/TahUtils/README.md

 	from tahutils.tahu.sparkplug_b_pb2 import Payload
 	from tahutils.tahu.array_packer import *
 	```

-## Fixing Tahu metric timestamps
+### Fixing metric timestamps

-As of this version, there is a bug in the `tahu` library relating to metric times.
+As of this version, there is a bug in the `tahu` library relating to metric timestamps.
 See [this pull request](https://github.com/eclipse/tahu/pull/398) for more details.

 This is patched by updating `sparkplug_b.py`.